 - Joints should be spaced about 10 feet and a maximum of 15 feet.

-- Saw-cut joints should be done within 4 to 12 hours after the concrete has been finished.
+- Saw-cut joints should be done within four to 12 hours after the concrete has been finished.

 - Keyed joints are not recommended for industrial floors.

-- Dry-cut joints should be made between 1 to 4 hours after completion of finishing.
+- Dry-cut joints should be made between one to four hours after completion of finishing.

 - The pre-molded joint filler should be used to separate slabs from building walls or footings.
 Place 2 inches of sand over the top of a footing to prevent bond to the footing.